yash04747/docs/docs/guides/advanced/panel-templates.md

 Never, ever, **EVER** modify ReduxCore.
 Always move things out of the core to make modifications.
 :::

-Tell Redux where these new new files are, via the `templates_path` argument.
+Tell Redux where these new files are, via the `templates_path` argument.
 That's it!

 #### What if you change something?
 Our templates use the same version methods of other products.
 If your panel is in `dev_mode` a notice will be displayed in the panel when a template file has been updated in the core.

 ## Won't this Change All Panels?
-We built Redux so each panel may have it's own set of templates.
+We built Redux so each panel may have its own set of templates.
 It's all powered by the `opt_name` key.
-Your customizations are yours and yours aloneAs long as as keys are  not shared with another panel.
+Your customizations are yours and yours alone as long as keys are not shared with another panel.

 ## Template Files